 WARNING!
 Taking the following precautions, will lessen the risk of fire: Do not smoke and do not place any hot objects in the vicinity of fuel.
 Always stop the engine and let it cool for a few minutes before refuelling.
 When refuelling, open the fuel cap slowly so that any excess pressure is released gently.
-Tighten the fuel cap carefully after

 Tighten the fuel cap carefully after refuelling.
+Always move the machine away from the fuel cap stop of the fuel cap for the fuel cap carefully after refuelling.

-Always move the machine away from the refuelling area before starting.
+Always move the machine away from the refuelling area and source before starting.